Griswold Cookware

 Saturday

 On Saturday morning, attendees gathered at the North Platte American Legion.
 Kathy once again treated us to a delicious spread of food, including sweet treats, biscuits and gravy, egg casserole, and fruit.
-Kathy shared that all of the foods she cooked for the weekend’s events were prepared in pans from their collection.
+All of the foods prepared for the weekend’s events were made in pans from their collection.

 Kathy Wenz in the kitchen at the American Legion with just a small sampling of food she prepared for the meetup.

-Kathy Wenz with just a small sampling of food she prepared for the group.
+Kathy Wenz with just a small sampling of the food she prepared for the group.

 American Lengion building in North Platte, Nebraska.